mayankmahavar111/Software-Engineering/README.md

 Xampp

 ###intial steps to follow
-Create database name student information and insert tables Connect it with netbeans
+Create database name student information and insert tables (data.sql in project folder) Connect it with netbeans
-Insert admin tyoe user before running project
+Insert admin type user before running project

 ###Running project
+open student information sytem in netbeans
 Run login.java (right click on it and select run or shift+F6)